Skip to main content

 FOR NEW HUNTERS OF ALL AGES AND BACKGROUNDS

 There are many ways to learn to hunt in Wisconsin!
-The Learn to Hunt program, Educational Outdoor Skills events, Mentored Hunting Law, and Hunter Safety Certification can get you started on your hunting Journey.
+The Learn to Hunt program, Outdoor Skills programs, Mentored Hunting Law and Hunter Safety Certification can get you started on your hunting journey.

 Learn to Hunt Programs

-Learn to Hunt programs combine four-plus hours of classroom and field instruction before a novice goes hunting with a qualified mentor.
-Learn to Hunts provide a great opportunity for novices who don't yet have a support network of hunting mentors.
+Learn to Hunt programs combine classroom and field instruction before going hunting with a qualified mentor.
+Learn to Hunts are a great opportunity for those who don't yet have a support network of hunting mentors.
 You'll be paired with a qualified mentor at the program.

 Participate in a Learn to Hunt Program

-Upcoming Learn to Hunt programming can be found on the DNR Events Calendar.
+Upcoming programs can be found on the DNR Events calendar.

 How To Sign Up For A Learn To Hunt Class